dawsons-creek/test-that/examples/README.md

 **Demonstrates:**
 - Unit testing with That's fluent assertion API
 - Integration testing of CLI commands
-- Test organization with suites and tags
+- Test organization with suites and directories
 - Fixtures using `@provide` decorator
 - Mocking for file I/O operations
 - Time control with `@replay.time()`